 6 Signs You Might be Misunderstanding ACID Transactions in Distributed Databases

-As described in A Primer on ACID Transactions, first generation NoSQL databases dropped ACID guarantees with the rationale that such guarantees are needed only by old school enterprises running monolithic, relational applications in a single private datacenter.
+First-generation NoSQL databases dropped ACID guarantees with the rationale that such guarantees are needed only by old-school enterprises running monolithic, relational applications in a single private data center.
 And the premise was that modern distributed apps should instead focus on linear database scalability along with low latency, mostly-accurate, single-key-only operations on shared-nothing storage (e.g. those provided by the public clouds).

 Application developers who blindly accept the above reasoning are not serving their organizations well.
 Enterprises in verticals such as retail, finance, SaaS, and gaming can gain a competitive advantage today by launching highly engaging customer-facing apps with transactional integrity, low latency, and linear scalability across multiple cloud regions, all simultaneously.
 And it is possible to do so using both NoSQL/non-relational and SQL/relational APIs.

 This post is aimed at helping application developers get a more accurate understanding of ACID transactions in distributed databases.
 It does so by pointing out 6 common signs of misunderstanding that sometimes inadvertently make their way into a developer’s mindset after 10+ years of the NoSQL era.

 All SQL variants have dedicated syntax (such as

 BEGIN TRANSACTION and

 END TRANSACTION) to highlight whether a set of operations should be treated as a single ACID transaction.
 NoSQL APIs usually have no such syntax and updates are usually limited to only one row/key at a time (with eventual consistency).
 However, increasingly even NoSQL databases are becoming transactional.
 MongoDB added single-shard transactions along with